Share this post:

 Important Note: When departing from Piraeus port in Athens, Paros and Naxos are on the same ferry route.
 The first stop is Paros and the next one is Naxos.
 The boat after Naxis can take different directions, toward Ios and Santorini or Amorgos.

 Book the ferry tickets for your desired destination.

 Optimal vacation length for Paros or Naxos; spotting the differences

 If you are planning a lengthy stay in the Cyclades of around 10 days, you can combine both Paros and Naxos in your itinerary successfully and without feeling overwhelmed from exploring them.
 Ideally, if your stay consists of less than 5 days, we suggest you visit the island of Paros; it is relatively smaller which allows you to discover it in fewer days effectively.

-On the other hand, Naxos being the biggest island of the Cyclades with plenty of locations to visit and equally as many activities and festivals to partake into, a week or more would be ideal.
+On the other hand, Naxos is the biggest island of the Cyclades with plenty of locations to visit and equally as many activities and festivals to partake in, a week or more would be ideal.
 Read our post: “What to do in Naxos: 10 special things“.

 Getting to know the beaches on Paros and Naxos; a brief guide